microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/Update-MgGroupPlannerPlanBucketTask.md

 # Update-MgGroupPlannerPlanBucketTask

 ## SYNOPSIS
-Update the navigation property tasks in groups
+Read-only.
+Nullable.
+The collection of tasks in the bucket.

 ## SYNTAX